Khovanov homology detects the trefoils

 \subsection{Acknowledgments}

-We thank Chris Scaduto and Shea Vela-Vick for helpful conversations.
+We thank Chris Scaduto and Shea Vela-Vick for helpful conversations, and the referees for many useful comments which improved the exposition.
 We also thank Etnyre, Vela-Vick, and Zarev for their beautiful article \cite{evvz} which inspired certain parts of our approach.
 Finally, we would like the acknowledge the debt this paper owes to the foundational work of Kronheimer and Mrowka.